Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means to flee, especially to escape from a situation or avoid a responsibility.
-The phrase is figurative, not referring to running in the literal sense but to escaping.
+The idiom is figurative, not referring to running in the literal sense but to escaping.

 Origin: